awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 ### service \(*service\-name*\) was unable to place a task\.<a name="service-event-messages-8"></a>

+ The follwing are the list of error messages:
-This service is unable to place the task because you have reached the limit on the number of tasks\.
++ This service is unable to place the task because you have reached the limit on the number of tasks\.
++ This service is unable to place a task\.
+Reason: The requested CPU configuration is above your limit\.
++ This service is unable to place a task\.
+Reason: The requested MEMORY configuration is above your limit\.

+You can request a quota increase for the resource that caused the error\.
 For more information, see [Amazon ECS service quotas](service-quotas.md)\.
 To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.